 - North Walsham Town Football Club on Tuesday 19 September 2023 from 3.30pm to 7.30pm.

-A virtual exhibition remains available for those wishing to view the exhibition, but were unaware of or unable to attend the events.
+A virtual exhibition remains available for those wishing to view the exhibition.

 Western Link Road (WLR) Feasibility Study